Kwit Alternative

 Look for pouch-specific tapering, support for nicotine strength changes, craving-context logging, progress tracking, and guidance that matches pouch routines rather than cigarette routines.

-Comparison based on public product positioning available at publication time, including Kwit's own quit-smoking positioning.
+Comparison based on public product positioning available on June 9, 2026, including Kwit's App Store listing.
 App features can change, so review current store listings before choosing.